-Black Hills State University will host the 2008 Art Fair Thursday, Oct.
-9, 9 a.m. to 3 p.m. in the David B. Miller Yellow Jacket Student Union Jacket Legacy Room.
+The 2008 Black Hills State University Career and Graduate School Fair will be Wednesday, Oct.
+22 from 10:30 a.m. until 2:30 p.m. in the David B. Miller Yellow Jacket Student Union Jacket Legacy Room.

 Anything is Possible at Black Hills State University!
 Faculty, staff, and students are making headlines with their achievements.
 See what BHSU is in the news for lately.
 Call 605.642.6215 to share your news item.